puravimohta15/GoGit-4.0/CONTRIBUTORS/IIITA/2/Rndastech/info.md

 ## Question and Answer Section
 ### Question:
-Why are you interested in competitve coding and what inspires you the most about this field?
+Why are you interested in competitive coding and what inspires you the most about this field?

 ### Answer:
-Competitve Coding inspires me because of its ability to make me think logically, analyze tasks critically and solve problems.
+Competitive Coding inspires me because of its ability to make me think logically, analyze tasks critically and solve problems.

 ## Hobbies
 - **Chess**: I'm a chess enthusiast and am currently rated 1250 on chess.com